City of Oxford and District Tramways

 An enlargement of the above photograph, which though of poor quality, suggests that the conductor is wearing a peaked cap bearing a cap badge, Both men are also wearing municipal licence badges, possibly the same pattern as that shown below.

-A possible horse tram driver's municipal licence badge — yellow and black enamel.
-The Police Committee of Oxford City Council accepted a quote — on 3rd April 1890 — from the Patent Enamel Co.
-Ltd., for 300 badges for drivers and conductors at 1/- (one shilling) each (this included cab drivers), and the tram crew badges were requested to be white lettering on yellow enamel.
+A possible horse-tram driver's municipal licence badge — yellow and black enamel.
+The Police Committee of Oxford City Council accepted a quote — on 3rd April 1890 — from the Patent Enamel Company for 300 badges for drivers and conductors at 1/- (one shilling) each (this included cab drivers), and the tram crew badges were requested to be white lettering on yellow enamel.
 It is therefore unclear whether the supplier did not meet the precise specification, or whether this badge is a later issue, or indeed, that it was for use by bus crews.
 With thanks to Nick Taylor for this information.

-Double-deck Horsecar No 11 at the Cowley Road terminus, in the penultimate year of operation, 1913.
+Double-deck Horsecar No 11 at the Cowley Road terminus in the penultimate year of operation, 1913.
 Photo courtesy of the Tramways and Light Railway Society, with thanks to David Voice.